policyd-weight/policyd-weight/README.md

 Public repository of policyd-weight by Robert Felber

+Status of the project: abandoned due to time constraints and health issues

 Policyd-weight is a postfix policy-server in order to score RBLs and bogus DNS-entries<br>
 from HELO, MAIL FROM and IP at the RCPT TO-stage.